-The Embassy of the United States provided a generous grant in 2023 to help WAB underwrite the costs of music licensing for the Ballet to Broadway season, and we were delighted to welcome US Consul General, Ms. Siriana Nair to Perth and a group of engaged young professionals to our Partnerships Soiree for the production from the American Chamber of Commerce.
+The Embassy of the United States provided a generous grant in 2023 to help WAB underwrite the costs of music licensing for the Ballet to Broadway season, and we were delighted to welcome US Consul General, Ms. Siriana Nair to Perth and a group of engaged young professionals to our Partnerships Soiree for the production from the networking group the Ben Franklin Club.